Lilla-Kavecsanszki/On-The-Sunny-Side/README.md

 ## Bugs

+I had an issue occured with the dropdown menu on **mobile screens** when browsing with **Safari**.
+The dropdown menu works, however the user need to press the button for a longer period of time in order to reveal the dropdown part.
+On every other browser the dropdown menu works perfectly as expected, also on desktop screens when using Safari.

-The dropdown menu issue on mobile screens when browsing with Safari I couldn't resolve unfortunately.
+I couldn't resolve the issue unfortunately.
 It will be a future ambition to resolve this problem.

 # Credits